systemed/tilemaker/CONFIGURATION.md

 By default Tilemaker expects to find this file at config.json, but you can specify another filename with the `--config` command-line option.

+### Additional metadata

+If you need to add additional metadata fields to your .mbtiles output, include the keys/values as an (optional) "metadata" entry under "settings".
+These will usually be string key/value pairs.
+(The value can also be another JSON entity - hash, array etc. - in which case it'll be encoded as JSON when written into the .mbtiles metadata table.)

+For example:

+	{
+		"layers": { ... },
+		"settings": { ... ,
+			"metadata": {
+				"author": "THERE Data Inc",
+				"licence": "ODbL 1.1",
+				"layer_order": { "water": 1, "buildings": 2, "roads": 3 }
+			}
+		}
+	}

 Lua processing
 --------------